 Esquire’s Portrait of the 21st Century is one element of the magazine’s 75th Anniversary celebration.
-Esquire’s anniversary issue, to be published in September, will examine the century that is just beginning, in part by profiling the 75 most influential people of the 21st century, including Lebron James, Elon Musk, M.I.A., George Clooney, Samantha Powers & Marc Jacobs.
+Esquire’s anniversary issue, to be published in September, will examine the century that is just beginning, in part by profiling the 75 most influential people of the 21st century (including Lebron James, Elon Musk, M.I.A., George Clooney, Samantha Powers & Marc Jacobs all featured in the CUBE).
 Esquire and Hearst commissioned the sculptor and new-media artist Lincoln Schatz to create a work that would unite many of these people in a single dynamic portrait.

 — David Granger, Editor-in-Chief, Esquire